Persian MS 251 (The John Rylands Research Institute and Library, The University of Manchester)

 History

-Probably acquired in India, by indigo merchant Jonathan Harvey Danby (1767–1830), of Honiton, Devon, who constructed a large factory in Shikarpur, Nadia District in what is now West Bengal in circa 1790 to 1795 (this firm later evolved into Messrs.
-Robert Watson & Co., (this firm later evolved into Messrs.
-Robert Watson & Co., the preeminent Victorian-era subcontinental dyeworks), as per his name imprinted twice above and below the header on folio 1b, albeit blacked out by a later owner.
+Subsequently acquired by indigo merchant Jonathan Harvey Danby (1767–1830), of Honiton, Devon, who constructed a large factory in Shikarpur, Nadia District (now in West Bengal) in circa 1790 to 1795 (this firm later evolved into Messrs.
+Robert Watson & Co., the preeminent Victorian-era subcontinental dyeworks), as per his name imprinted twice in relief-cut type above and below the header at the top of folio 1b, albeit blackened out by a later owner, but nevertheless still evident under raking light.

 Purchased by Enriqueta Rylands (1843–1908) in 1901 from James Ludovic Lindsay, 26th Earl of Crawford (1847–1913).